How To Use The Kelly Criterion In Sports Betting

-Kelly Criterion is a formula used to determine the optimal size when placing bets in sports betting.
+The Kelly Criterion in sports betting is a formula is used to determine the optimal size when placing bets in sports betting.
 It is primarily utilized in gambling but is also popular in investing scenarios.
 It is rumored that successful investors such as Warren Buffett and Bill Gross built much of their fortunes using the strategy.
 The formula was invented in 1956 by John Larry Kelly, Jr., who was a scientist at Bell Labs.

 In sports betting, Kelly Criterion is a bankroll management strategy and is an alternative a fixed unit staking plan.
 Kelly Criterion is a variable staking plan with the goal of maximizing bankroll growth by finding the optimal bet size for each wager.

 Kelly Formula And Sports Betting Example